stsp/libi86/README.md

 An attempt to reimplement non-standard C library facilities (e.g. `<conio.h>`) commonly used in classical MS-DOS programs, for use with a [GCC toolchain for 16-bit x86](https://github.com/tkchia/build-ia16/).

-The current aim is to be compatible enough with the [Open Watcom](https://github.com/open-watcom/open-watcom-v2/) runtime to be useful for building existing MS-DOS code.
+The current aim is to be compatible enough with the [Open Watcom](https://github.com/open-watcom/open-watcom-v2/) runtime — as described in the [_Open Watcom C Library Reference_](https://github.com/open-watcom/open-watcom-v2-wikidocs/blob/master/docs/clib.pdf) — to be useful for building existing MS-DOS code.

 ## Synopsis